PeachyDB-Inc/PeachyDB/PerformanceMonitoring.md

 - **s**: Serialize time.
 - **c**: Commit time.

 Typically, for a reader thread, these stats are not of much interest but have been provided just in case there are any anomalies due to bugs.
+The statistics are reported in performance log every 10 minutes and the percentages of CPU utilization are for the 10 minute window, if the servers were idle for some part of the window then the percentages will indicate lower CPU utilization.
+Please read note below about issue #18.

 ## Write Consolidator Stats